ISCOs and the weak gravity conjecture bound in higher derivative theories of gravity: Binding energy of charged probes and WGC

+We thus find that the exact WGC bound in the Gauss-Bonnet gravity in eqn. (\ref{wgc}) for particle probes in a black hole background, when expanded as a series (either in the small $\alpha$ limit or the flat space-time limit), does not match the earlier results found from the computations done for self-repulsive particles in~\cite{Natsuume:1994hd,Kats:2006xp,Cano:2019oma,Cano:2019ycn,Cano:2021nzo,Ma:2021opb,Cheung:2018cwt,Hamada:2018dde,Bellazzini:2019xts,Charles:2019qqt,Jones:2019nev,Loges:2019jzs,Goon:2019faz,Cremonini:2019wdk,Chen:2020rov,Loges:2020trf,Bobev:2021oku,Arkani-Hamed:2021ajd,Cremonini:2021upd,Aalsma:2021qga,Amsel:2010aj}.
+We should however emphasise that: for situations where the computations exist for the case of probe particles in AdS backgrounds, our results for the anomalous dimension in eqn. (\ref{ana}) and/or the WGC bound in eqn. (\ref{wgc}) are in agreement in appropriate limits with the recent computations for Schwarzschild AdS~\cite{Berenstein:2020vlp}, charged AdS~\cite{Moitra:2023yyc} and neutral Gauss-Bonnet black holes in AdS~\cite{Dodelson:2022eiz}.

 Thus far, we considered small black holes $(r_h \ll L)$.
 We can extrapolate the WGC Bound for large black hole$(r_h \gg L)$ and possibly for black holes of all sizes, following the arguments in~\cite{Moitra:2023yyc}.
-We instead note that in this limit we get,
+We skip the details and instead note that in this limit we get,

 In $d=5$, for small $\widetilde{\alpha}$,